anveo/gauth/README.md

 Installation
 ------------

-With a Go environment already set up, it should be as easy as `go get github.com/tuxmartin/gauth`.
+With Docker already set up, it should be as easy as `docker run dailyhotel/gauth`.

-*Eg,* with `GOPATH=$HOME/go`, it will create a binary `$HOME/go/bin/gauth`.

 Usage
 -----

 - In web interfaces, pretend you can't read QR codes, get a secret like `hret 3ij7 kaj4 2jzg` instead.
-- Store one secret per line in `~/.config/gauth.csv`, in the format `name:secret`.
+- Store one secret per line in `gauth.csv`, in the format `name:secret`.
 For example:

         AWS:   ABCDEFGHIJKLMNOPQRSTUVWXYZ234567ABCDEFGHIJKLMNOPQRSTUVWXYZ234567
         Airbnb:abcd efgh ijkl mnop
         Google:a2b3c4d5e6f7g8h9
         Github:234567qrstuvwxyz

-- Restrict access to your user:

-        $ chmod 600 ~/.config/gauth.csv

-- Run `gauth`.
+- Run `docker run -v "${PWD}/config:/root/.config" dailyhotel/gauth`.
 The progress bar indicates how far the next change is.

         $ gauth
                    prev   curr   next